-You should not discriminate against or harass a member of the public or service user in the provision of services or goods.
-It is unlawful to fail to make reasonable adjustments to overcome barriers to using services caused by disability.
-The duty to make reasonable adjustments includes the removal, adaptation or alteration of physical features, if the physical features make it impossible or unreasonably difficult for disabled people to make use of services.
+It is unlawful to discriminate against or harass a member of the public or service user in the provision of services or goods or fail to make reasonable adjustments.
+The duty to make reasonable adjustments includes the removal, adaptation, or alteration of physical features, if the physical features make it impossible or unreasonably difficult for disabled people to make use of services.
 In addition, service providers have an obligation to think ahead and address any barriers that may impede disabled people from accessing a service.